Rugby School: Foundation and early growth

 The school was originally based in a wooden schoolhouse on Church Street opposite St Andrew's Church, which incorporated Lawrence Sheriff's former house.
 By the 1740s this building was in poor condition, and the school looked to relocate to new premises.
 In 1750, the school moved to its current location to the south of the town centre, when it purchased a former Manor House at the south of High Street; this became the Master's house, a new schoolhouse was built alongside.
 The current school buildings date from the 19th and early 20th centuries.

-Dr Henry Ingles, who was Headmaster between 1794 and 1806, was known for his strict discipline, and gained the nickname "The Black Tiger".
-His time as Headmaster is most notable for the 'Great Rebellion' of 1797: It started when Ingles heard one of the boys shoot a cork gun, and the boy told him that Mr Rowell, a grocer had supplied the gunpowder.
-Mr Rowell denied this, and as a result the boy Astley was flogged by Ingles, the boys retaliated by smashing Mr Rowell's windows, and Ingles insisted that the boys pay for the damages.
+Henry Ingles, who was Headmaster between 1794 and 1806, was known for his strict discipline and gained the nickname "The Black Tiger".
+His time as Headmaster is most notable for the 'Great Rebellion' of 1797: It started when Ingles heard one of the boys shoot a cork gun, and the boy told him that Mr Rowell, a grocer, had supplied the gunpowder.
+Mr Rowell denied this, and as a result the boy Astley was flogged by Ingles, the boys retaliated by smashing Mr Rowell's windows and Ingles insisted that the boys pay for the damage.
 This provoked a full-scale riot, in which the boys blew off doors, smashed windows and burned furniture and books.
 As the other Masters were away, Ingles called on help from the townsfolk.
-A party of recruiting soldiers and some townsfolk advanced on the rioters, who retreated onto a moated island on the school grounds.
-The Riot Act was read out by a local justice of the peace, calling on the boys to surrender, and as this caused a distraction, a group of soldiers waded across the moat from the rear, and took the boys prisoner.
+A party of recruiting soldiers and some townsfolk advanced on the rioters, who retreated onto a moated island in the school grounds.
+The Riot Act was read out by a local justice of the peace, calling on the boys to surrender, and while this caused a distraction a group of soldiers waded across the moat from the rear and took the boys prisoner.